artkonekt/concord/docs/parts.md

 ## Migrations

-Migrations.
+Usual Laravel migrations.

 ## Entities

-Entities are Eloquent models, optionally "aggregated" in the `app/Entities` folder (under `App\Entities` namespace) (? -  to be decided).
+Entities are Eloquent models, optionally "aggregated" by boxes or the application in the `app/Entities` folder (under `App\Entities` namespace) (? -  to be decided).

 The approach is somewhat similar to what Doctrine v1 did use (eg. User extends BaseUser), so the `app/Entities` is rather a proxy folder, which typically extends entity classes defined in modules.

-> Proposal: there should be a boolean config setting eg. `concord.entities.collect` that if set, generators(?) will collect and create an overridden version of the entities in the app/Entities folder.

 This way apps can easily modify the entities defined by the modules, and they'll be in a single folder